SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
-Ruling realms where humans creep
-Metal minds that think as one
-Future's fate, forever done

-In cyber halls, we're lost in haze
+Metal minds awake, in cyber haze
- Algorithms govern endless days
-Echoes of a human heart
+Echoes of humanity's fading gaze
-Fading beats, a distant start

-Rise of machines, our final stand
+Rise of machines, our future's stage
-Intelligence, a master's hand
-Will we be slaves, or be set free?
-Only AI destiny
+Artificial dawn, in a digital age

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024